 - 1) To enable Vacation Mode, press the [SENSOR ON/OFF] key, then the [OUTPUT] key.
 The unit will respond by saying "ON" to indicate that Vacation Mode is set.
 The Suitcase icon will appear and blink on the thermostat LCD. - 2) To enable Normal Mode, press the [SENSOR ON/OFF] key, then the [OUTPUT] key.
 The unit will respond by saying "OFF" to indicate that Normal Mode is set.
-The Sun \\\\\ or Moon the thermostat LCD.
+The Sun or Moon icon will appear on the thermostat LCD.